bbusschots-mu/validateParams.js/docs-tutorials/validation.md

+This tutotial assumes you have read the {@tutorial conceptsAndTerms} tutorial.

 ## The Validation Functions

-This module provides three validation functions for three different coding styles.
+This module provides three validation functions, each supporting a different coding style.
 Which to use will depend on the situation, and your preferences.
-All three functions take the same arguments, and perform the same validations in the same way, the difference is in how they behave when validation fails.
+All three take the same arguments, and perform the same validations in the same way - the difference betweem them in the values they return and how they behave when a value fails to pass all the specified constraints.

-As this module is a wrapper for `validate.js`, the primary validation function [validateParams()]{@link module:validateParams~validateParams} responds to errors in the same way the [validate()]{@link external:validate} function from `validate.js` does - it returns `undefined` if there were no errors, or a collection of one or more error strings if there were errors.
+As this module is a wrapper for `validate.js`, the primary validation function [validateParams()]{@link module:validateParams~validateParams} behaves in the same way that the [validate()]{@link external:validate} function from `validate.js` does - it returns `undefined` if there were no errors, or a collection of one or more error strings if there were errors.
 The format of the returned error data is determined by the `format` option